Updated April 2026

 7

 Clear vegetation within 10 metres of the building.
 Keep gutters clean of leaf litter.
 Trim overhanging branches.
-This reduces wildfire risk and may lower premiums for bush-adjacent properties.
+This reduces bushfire risk and may lower premiums for bush-adjacent properties.

 8